Mother Teresa: India

 From the Indian government, under the name of Mary Teresa Bojaxhiu, Mother Teresa was issued a diplomatic passport.
 She received the Padma Shri in 1962 and the Jawaharlal Nehru Award for International Understanding in 1969.
 She later received other Indian awards, including the Bharat Ratna (India's highest civilian award) in 1980.
+In 1991 the country's first modern University, Senate of Serampore College (University) awarded her an honorary Doctorate of Divinity during registrarship of D. S. Satyaranjan.
 Mother Teresa's official biography, by Navin Chawla, was published in 1992.
 In Calcutta, she is worshipped as a deity by some Hindus.

 To commemorate the 100th anniversary of her birth, the government of India issued a special ₹5 coin (the amount of money Mother Teresa had when she arrived in India) on 28 August 2010.
 President Pratibha Patil said, "Clad in a white sari with a blue border, she and the sisters of Missionaries of Charity became a symbol of hope to many—namely, the aged, the destitute, the unemployed, the diseased, the terminally ill, and those abandoned by their families."

 Indian views of Mother Teresa are not uniformly favourable.
 Aroup Chatterjee, a physician born and raised in Calcutta who was an activist in the city's slums for years around 1980 before moving to the UK, said that he "never even saw any nuns in those slums".
 His research, involving more than 100 interviews with volunteers, nuns and others familiar with the Missionaries of Charity, was described in a 2003 book critical of Mother Teresa.
 Chatterjee criticized her for promoting a "cult of suffering" and a distorted, negative image of Calcutta, exaggerating work done by her mission and misusing funds and privileges at her disposal.
 According to him, some of the hygiene problems he had criticized (such as the reuse of needles) improved after Mother Teresa's death in 1997.